tejasunku/typingmind-reasoning-support/README.md

 ## 🧩 How it identifies reasoning continuity

-Each response is uniquely cached and matched back to the right assistant message through a safe two-step process:
+Each response is uniquely cached and matched back to the correct assistant message through a safe two-step process:

-1. **Response ID match:**
+1. **Response ID match**
    When possible, the model’s `response.id` (from the streamed JSON events) is bound to the assistant message that originated it.
    Subsequent requests use this ID to recover and re-inject the correct `reasoning_details`.

-2. **Content-level fallback:**
+2. **Content-level fallback**
-   If a conversation branch is forked or a message ID changes, the extension falls back to a hash of the message **content + tool calls** to ensure stable mapping.
+   If a conversation branch is forked or a message ID changes, the extension falls back to a hash of the message’s **content + tool calls** to ensure stable mapping.

 ---

 ### ✅ Safeguards

-* **Message chain starts**: Reasoning continuity begins purely from content — safe and deterministic.
+* **Message chain starts:** reasoning continuity begins purely from content — safe and deterministic.
-* **Ongoing conversations**: Reasoning data is preserved automatically across steps.
+* **Ongoing conversations:** reasoning data is preserved automatically across steps.
-* **Forked conversations**: If a user rewinds and edits a previous turn, mismatched reasoning data is ignored safely.
+* **Forked conversations:** if a user rewinds and edits a previous turn, mismatched reasoning data is ignored safely.

 ### ⚠️ Limitations

 This does **not** preserve reasoning continuity across:

 * Different browsers or devices
-* Reloaded TypingMind sessions (reasoning cache is in-memory only)
+* Reloaded TypingMind sessions (cache is in-memory only)
 * Edited or truncated message histories that no longer match ID or content hashes

 These constraints are deliberate to prevent reasoning corruption.